pelazem/syndatafilegen/README.md

 ---

+## Technical

+sdfg is a Visual Studio 2017 solution.
+The console apps are .Net Core 1.1; the libraries (DLLs) are .Net Standard 1.6.
+To run the apps, you will need to install the latest .NET Core 1.1 runtime from [https://www.microsoft.com/net/download/core#/runtime](https://www.microsoft.com/net/download/core#/runtime).

+---

 # PLEASE NOTE FOR THE ENTIRETY OF THIS REPOSITORY AND ALL ASSETS
 ## 1. No warranties or guarantees are made or implied.
 ## 2. All assets here are provided by me "as is".
 Use at your own risk.